-Non-Background Master of Science (M.S.)
-(Bridge Program) Speech Language Pathology
+Non-Background M.S. in Speech Language Pathology (Bridge Program) (M.S.)

 The Department of Communication Sciences and Disorders (CSDS) offers the master of science degree (M.S.) in speech language pathology (SLPA) and a non-background master of science in speech language pathology.
 The master of science degree is designed to help students become a highly qualified speech-language pathologist with the skills, compassion, and motivation to make a difference in their community.
 Faith-based academic coursework and clinical placements are designed to help students reach their career goals, while emphasizing life-long learning, high moral, and ethical competencies.
 As students graduate, they will be prepared to impact people's lives in truly meaningful ways.